Table of Contents

-Hikers looking to explore all the county has to offer are best suited by renting a car, though there’s plenty of bike trails and trailheads accessible by public transit.
+Hikers looking to explore all the county has to offer are best suited by renting a car, though there are plenty of bike trails and trailheads accessible by public transit.

 When Is the Best Time to Visit San Diego for Hiking?

 The county is known for having among the most sun anywhere in the country.
 For hikers, campers, and backpackers aching to get some miles in from December through February, San Diego has become the place to soak up Vitamin D and get in some nature time.

 Although winters are pleasant and a great time for backcountry skiing in California, the spring brings a new dimension to the desert.
 As is the case with the famed Joshua Tree hikes, spring wildflowers attract photographers and Instagrammers from around the world.
 In late February through early April—especially in years after a big rain—poppies, cacti flowers, and rare California natives bloom to form a colorful carpet over the otherwise sandy landscape.
 It’s a must-do event worth seeing at least once in your life.

-If you want to see flowers but would rather not battle the crowds, coastal wildflowers bloom in April and mountain wildflowers bloom in April to May.
+If you want to see flowers but would rather not battle the crowds, coastal wildflowers bloom in April, and mountain wildflowers bloom from April to May.

 Stay Cautious in the Summer